jgkawell/jgkawell.github.io/_posts/09-11-19-ros-windows-docker.md

 NOTE #1: This installation will set up ROS **Kinetic**.
 The same steps will also install any other version of ROS you'd like to use (like Melodic), but you'll need to change any commands with the word `kinetic` in them to the ROS distribution of your choice.

-NOTE #2: If you'd like to know how to set this up in WSL, I have a tutorial <a href="https://jack-kawell.com/2019/06/24/setting-up-a-ros-development-environment-in-windows/" target="_blank" rel="noreferrer noopener" aria-label="here (opens in a new tab)">here</a>.
+NOTE #2: If you'd like to know how to set this up in WSL, I have a tutorial [here](/posts/ros-windows-wsl).

 ### Docker Setup